 We felt like this town would really be popular amongst Europeans.
 It’s a very cute town that really fits our imaginary American wine town.
 Back at the house, Simone cooked us diner and we talked.

-We didn’t have the opportunity to do any wine tasting, but we totally recommend you visit the California wine country on a budget, as we would have if we only had a little more time!
+We didn’t have the opportunity to do any wine tasting, but we totally recommend you take the time to visit the California wine country on a budget, as we would have if we only had a little more time!

 We resumed to be our usually lazy ass selves and didn’t take the road before 2pm.
 One of our main goals during this road trip was to experience the magical coastal Highway 1.
 So we decided to drive first to Bodega Bay, from where we could take it.
 By 3pm we had reached 400miles from the beginning of that trip!
 And we arrived in Bodega Bay at 4pm.
 Actually, we stopped a bit before – but we shouldn’t have.
 We were starving and had some kind of very late lunch at Lucas Wharf restaurant.